Education (ED)

 Fall Semester

-An introduction to researched based screening and assessment tools and intervention strategies found to be effective in evaluating and supporting the cognitive, linguistic, social, and emotional needs of young children, including children who are at risk of or have been diagnosed with developmental delay birth to age three).
+An introduction to research based screening and assessment tools and intervention strategies found to be effective in evaluating and supporting the cognitive, linguistic, social, and emotional needs of young children, including children who are at risk of or have been diagnosed with developmental delay birth to age three).

 Prerequisites ED 2160, ED 2230.